 Remove and Clean Floor Mats

 Vacuum both front and back seats, the floor and, if necessary, the trunk.
 Vacuum every area of the vehicle where you can get the nozzle, including under the pedals and along the side door panels.
 This is a particularly satisfying step in the car interior cleaning process, as it gets a lot of the dirt and grime up quickly.
 Learn how to clean cloth car seats.

 Clean Cup Holders

-Cup holders can harbor grime, spilled coffee and dead hair and skin cells (yuck).
-Try using a cotton swab dipped in a little cleaning solution to get to those difficult areas as well as other crevices.
+Cup holders can harbor grime, spilled coffee, and dead hair and skin cells (yuck).
+Try using a cotton swab dipped in a little cleaning solution to reach those difficult areas as well as other crevices.
 In some vehicles, the entire cup holder is removable for easier cleaning.
-Find out why you should think twice about using cotton swabs on your ears.

 If there are stains on the seats or on the carpet (and we guarantee there will be, especially if you have kids!) try this homemade solution.
 In a spray bottle mix two cups of water, one cup of vinegar and about a tablespoon of dish soap.
 Spray the solution on the stains and let it sit for 15 minutes.
 Then wipe clean with a wet cloth.
 If the stain persists, try a product like Spot Shot or Resolve.
 Spot-test in an inconspicuous area to make sure the upholstery fabric is colorfast.